AdobeDocs/federated-audience-composition.en/help/compositions/activities/build-audience.md

 1. Add a **Build audience** activity.
 1. Define a label.
-1. Define the audience type: **Create your own** or **Read audience**.
+1. Specfiy if you want to create an audiance or select an existing one.
 1. Configure your audience by following the steps detailed in the tabs below.

 >[!BEGINTABS]

->[!TAB Create your own (query)]
+>[!TAB Create audience]

-To create your own query, follow these steps:
+To create your own audience, follow these steps:

-1. Select **Create your own (query)**.
+1. Select **Create audience**.
-1. Choose the **Targeting dimension**.
-The targeting dimension lets you define the population targeted by the operation: recipients, contract beneficiaries, operator, subscribers, etc. By default, the target is selected from the recipients.<!-- [Learn more about targeting dimensions](../../audience/about-recipients.md#targeting-dimensions)-->
+1. Choose the **Schema**, also known as targeting dimension.
+The schema lets you define the population targeted by the operation: recipients, contract beneficiaries, operator, subscribers, etc. By default, the schema is selected from the recipients.
 1. Click **Continue**.
-1. Use the query modeler to define your query, the same way you create an audience when designing a new email. <!--[Learn how to work with the query modeler](../../query/query-modeler-overview.md)-->
+1. Use the query modeler to define your query.
+[Learn how to work with the query modeler](../../query/query-modeler-overview.md)

 >[!TAB Read audience]